Dale Bumpers College of Agricultural, Food & Life Sciences

 Dr. Cho’s primary research topic is global branding and marketing strategy for fashion-related brands addressing an importance of consumer psychology.
 Her research has examined the effects of consumers’ cognitive, sensory, and emotional associations with a fashion brand on their love, respect, and loyalty toward the brand.
 She embraces diverse approaches to examine factors promoting positive consumer responses (i.e., attitude, purchase intention, loyalty, world of mouth, and willingness to pay) using both qualitative and quantitative research methods.
 Her secondary research topics include entrepreneurship and sustainability.
 Using her expertise in behavioral and social science research, she examines marketing and entrepreneurship issues (motivations and barriers) in rural area for migrant women, senior entrepreneurs, and small size farmers.

-- Successful branding and marketing strategy capturing consumer psychology
+- Successful global branding and marketing strategy capturing consumer psychology

 Expanding the entrepreneurial ecosystem and local food system to enrich community well-being